irdkwia/Radium-Files-Extractor/README.md

 # Radium Files Extractor

-Some python3 scripts to extract from kfs, graphic bin, pic and act files in the Radium game from Karma Studios
+Some python3 scripts to extract from kfs, graphic bin, pic and act files in the Radium Pocket PC demo from Karma Studios

 ## How to install it